Mohd-Nafees-2195/bookmyshow/README.md

-# How to set up this application int local
+# How to set up this application into local
 * Install java openjdk 17.0.15
 * Install Apache Maven 3.6.3
 * Install docker and docker compose